The Local Stellar Halo is Not Dominated by a Single Radial Merger Event: Dwarf Stars in the Local Solar Neighborhood

-The majority of the stars in our sample have accurate parallax and proper motion measurements, but do not have the line-of-sight velocity measurements required to calculate full 3-dimensional velocities.
-However, if one selects only stars that are located roughly in the direction of one of the Galactocentric Cartesian axes, then the tangential velocities of each star are aligned with the other two Galactocentric Cartesian coordinates.
-Therefore, those two Galactocentric Cartesian velocities can be measured using only the proper motions.
+The majority of the stars in our sample are missing line-of-sight velocity measurements that are required to calculate full 3D velocities.
+However, if one selects only stars that are located within 20$^\circ$ of the Galactic poles, then the tangential velocities of each star correspond to $v_{x,\perp}$ and $v_{y,\perp}$ \citep[e.g.][]{Morrison1990,Kordopatis2017,Kim2020,Fernandez-Alvar2021}.
+This ``polar'' sample contains 36,410 dwarf stars.
+The ``$\perp$'' subscript on a velocity indicates that it was calculated without line-of-sight velocity information.

-In the local solar neighborhood, radial and rotational velocity are roughly equivalent to the Galactocentric $v_X$ and $v_Y$, respectively.
-To select the radial portions of the stellar halo, we compute each star's $v_X$ and $v_Y$, or equivalently their Local Standard of Rest velocities $U$ and $V$.
-This is done using the procedure in $\S$2.2 of \cite{Kim2020} to compute each star's $v_{\textrm{T}}$, which is perpendicular to the direction of disk rotation, and $v_{||}$, which is parallel to the direction of disk rotation.
-Our selection is limited to only stars near the galactic poles, so $v_{\textrm{T}}$ corresponds to $U_{||}$ and $v_{||}$ corresponds to $V_{||}$.
-The double-bar subscript on a velocity indicates that it does not contain any radial velocity contributions ($U_{||}, V_{||} \approx U, V$ near the Galactic poles).
-Positive $U_{||}$ is in the direction of the Galactic center, and positive $V_{||}$ is in the direction of the disk's rotation.

-In addition to $U_{||}$ and $V_{||}$ velocities, our sample of dwarf stars includes photometric metallicity estimations for each star (Kim \& Lepine, subm.).
-These measurements are calibrated using stars with precisely measured metallicities from various surveys.
-Each dwarf star's [Fe/H] abundance is inferred from its Gaia ($G-G_{RP}$) color and absolute $G$ magnitude.

-The dwarf star sample contains a large number of thick disk stars and stars on very retrograde orbits.
-In order to isolate stars that are potential members of radial structures, we restrict our sample to only include stars with $-300$ km s\inv $ < V_{||} < -220$ km s\invnospace.
-This radial sample contains 2257 dwarf stars in the stellar halo with low Galactocentric rotational velocity.
+In the solar neighborhood, radial velocity $v_r$ and rotational velocity $v_\phi$ are roughly equivalent to $-v_x$ and $v_y$, respectively, so this work uses these quantities interchangeably.
+We use a right-handed coordinate system: positive $v_x$ is in the direction of the Galactic center, and positive $v_y$ is in the direction of the disk's rotation, so disk stars have negative $L_z$.
+We use the Sun's motion from \cite{Hogg2005} to transform from heliocentric velocities to Galactocentric velocities.

+We calculate pseudo-energy, $\widetilde{E}$, as: where $\Phi(\vec{r})$ is the potential model used in \cite{Donlon2019}.
+Assuming that the missing velocity component is small, $\widetilde{E} \approx E$.
+Similarly, our calculations of $L_z$ are missing line-of-sight velocity contributions, but we choose not to alter this notation since ``$L_\perp$'' already represents a particular kinematic quantity.